OpenSourceEconomics/econ-project-templates/docs/src/introduction.rst

 The templates support a variety of programming languages already and are easily extended to cover any other.
 Everything is tied together by `Waf <https://waf.io>`_, which is written in `Python <http://www.python.org/>`_.
 You do not need to know Python to use these tools, though.

-If you are a complete novice, you should read through the entire documents instead of jumping directly to the :ref:`getting_started` section.
+If you are a complete novice, you should read through the entire documents.
 First, let me expand on the reproducibility part.

 The case for reproducibility